Michigan Child Support Attorneys

 Child support is based upon a statutory formula called the Michigan Child Support Formula, which includes a base amount, and amounts for health care and child care.
 Child support is ordered when parents are going through a divorce or legal separation.
 A parent is required to support their child financially regardless of their parenting time schedule.

-If you are unhappy with your current arrangement, then there are ways for you to seek a change to the existing court order.
+If you are unhappy with your current arrangement, then there are ways for you to seek a change to the existing child support order.
 The attorneys at American Divorce Association for Men have over 30 years of experience fighting for the rights of men with their family law cases.
-Our Detroit child support lawyers can also help you obtain the best possible results for your child support case.
+Our Detroit child support attorney can also help you obtain the best possible results for your child support case.